 You have been misled.

 Pop quiz: what’s the best way to learn things in a world which predates the telegraph, let alone the Internet?
 Is it:

-1. Sit on your ass in a distant wasteland brooding over how inferior the degenerate, pampered outlanders are, or
+1. Sit on your ass in a distant wasteland brooding over how inferior the immoral, pampered outlanders are, or

 2. Go out into the world, meet people, go places, have your beliefs about the world challenged and be forced to grow by eating your own words a few too many times